 PHI and PHIUS Common ground:

 The Passive House concept is based on three ideas that both certifications share.
-First off, a fabric-first approach to reducing heat loss through the building envelope achieved through thermal bridge-free construction, super insulation and airtight construction.
-Heat loss through the envelope not only hampers a building’s energy efficiency but can also bring about damage to its components (via humidity and mould).
+First off, a fabric-first approach to reducing heat loss through the building envelope achieved through thermal bridge-free construction, super insulation choices and airtight construction.
+Heat loss through the envelope not only hampers a building’s energy efficiency but can also bring about damage to its components (via condensation caused humidity and mold or mould).

 The second principle is to optimize and balance energy gains by, for example, strategically placing the windows.
 The goal is to optimize solar heat at key moments of the day while avoiding the building becoming a furnace once the setting sun reaches deep into the house (balance).
-Choosing the right windows is key.
-Heat gain mustn’t be offset by losses caused by badly insulated glass or air leakage in the frame.
+Choosing the right windows for a Passive House is key.
+Heat gain mustn’t be offset by losses caused by badly insulated glass or air leakage due to poor window frame installation (see how to improve window installation for Passive House here).
 The third theme is efficient systems.
-After all, the best way to cut back on energy needs is by installing mechanicals (air exchanger, appliances, heating, water heater and lighting) that are incredibly efficient to begin with.
+After all, the best way to make energy savings after properly insulating is by choosing & installing high efficiency home mechanical systems (air exchanger, appliances, heating, water heater and lighting) that are incredibly efficient to begin with.

-These are the building blocks of both PHI and PHIUS.
+These are the building blocks of both PHI and PHIUS Passive House certification.
 The primary goal of both bodies is the same - to design buildings that use next to no energy.
 The point where they diverge is in how they evaluate the performance standards.

 The PHI standards are clear, precise and set in stone.
 One size fits all.
 We’ll get into the nitty-gritty below but to summarize :